-Changes in interest rates and credit ratings are the main cause of changes in the fair value of government securities and corporate bonds resulting in a favourable or unfavourable variance compared to book value.
-Credit risk is mitigated by investing in government securities and corporate bonds with a rating of A or better and diversifying the securities between government, government backed and corporate issuers.
+Changes in interest rates and credit ratings are the main cause of changes in the fair value of fixed income investments (note 3) resulting in a favourable or unfavourable variance compared to book value.
+Credit risk is mitigated by investing in diversified portfolios of debt instruments of both government and corporate issuers.
 Interest rate risk is mitigated by managing maturity dates and payment frequency.
-The fair value of equities is impacted by price risk.